 We file income tax returns in the United States and in various state jurisdictions with varying statutes of limitations.
-We are no longer subject to income tax examination by tax authorities for years prior to 2005, however, net operating loss and research credit carryforwards arising prior to that year are subject to adjustment.
+We are no longer subject to income tax examination by Federal and State tax authorities for years prior to 2008, however, NOL and R&D credit carryforwards arising prior to that year are subject to adjustment.
 Our policy is to recognize interest expense and penalties related to income tax matters as a component of income tax expense.
-There were no accrued interest and penalties associated with uncertain tax positions as of December 31, 2010.
+As of December 31, 2011, the amount accrued for interest and penalties associated with uncertain tax positions was nominal.
+We are currently under a tax audit in Israel for tax years 2007 through 2009.

-10. Employee Benefits
+8. Employee Benefits

 We have a defined contribution 401(k) plan for employees who are at least 21 years of age.
 Under the terms of the plan, employees may make voluntary contributions as a percentage of compensation, but not in excess of the maximum amounts allowed under the Internal Revenue Code.
-Our contributions to the plan are discretionary and we made no contributions during the years ended December 31, 2010, 2009 and 2008.
+Our contributions to the plan are discretionary.
+We contributed \$0.5 million to the plan during the year ended December 31, 2011.
+We made no contributions during the years ended December 31, 2010 and 2009.

-11. Supplemental Disclosure of Cash-Flow and Non-Cash Activity
+9. Supplemental Disclosure of Cash-Flow and Non-Cash Activity